A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 We may translate the addition of a twisted band from the $3$- to the $4$-dimensional setting.
 The definition of a wedge for the four-dimensional geography is equivalent to that presented in Section \ref{ssec:bs}.

 \begin{ex} That the three- and four-dimensional geographies of the trefoil are identical follows from our work from Section \ref{sec:geography3} and Proposition 3.1 in \cite{allen:geography}.
 The $5_2$ knot, however, provides an example where the $3$-dimensional geography is a strict subset of the $4$-dimensional geography.
 In Figure~\ref{fig:52-band}, we display a filling $F$ of the $5_2$ knot arising from a flat band move.
 Using Equation~\eqref{eq:e-wr-4d}, we compute that $e(F)=2$ and $b_1(F)=1$.
-Recalling Example~\ref{ex:5-2-geography-3}, we see that the point $(2,1) \in R_4(K)$, but $(2,1) \not \in R_3(K)$. \end{ex}
+Thus, we see that the point $(2,1) \in R_4(K)$.
+On the other hand, using the algorithm of Adams and Kindred \cite{ak:alternating}, the point $(2,1)$ is not in $R_3(K)$. \end{ex}